 The Hofburg Palace is located in the old town of Vienna or the inner city (inner Stadt – 1st district in Vienna) and this is where you will spend the majority of the one day in Vienna.

 The Hofburg Palace is the imperial seat of the Hapsburg Dynasty in Austria.
 Every inch of this palace drips in luxury and royalty.
 The outside of the palace is as beautiful as the inside.
-There is a lot of history that has happened in this palace and had served as prime residence for Empress Maria Theresa, Emperor Franz II, and, for a while, even the German Emperor.
+There is a lot of history that has happened in this palace and had served as the prime residence for Empress Maria Theresa, Emperor Franz II, and, for a while, even the German Emperor.

 There are guided tours available to tour the palace complex.
 Visitors are given three choices when visiting this spectacular site – the Imperial Apartments, the Sisi Museum, and Silver Collection – each of which can be toured individually or as part of an extended visit.